Toledo777/Coding-League/README.md

   - Users can sign in using their google account
   - If first time user, redirect to setup page so users can choose username, starting skill level, and bio
   - Subsequent sign-ins will retireve info from database
+- Search page:
+  - Users can search for coding problems by title
+  - They can then filter the search results by tags and by specifying a difficulty range
+  - Finally, they can click "code" on one of the problem results to navigate to the coding page with that problem loaded in

 ## Technology Stack
 - Languages